Nanofus/novel.js/DOCUMENTATION.md

 ### Scenes

-Scenes are the most important of the things defined in `novel.json`, as the entire game itself consists of a group of scenes with choices connecting them.
+Scenes are the most important of the things defined in `novel.json`, as the entire application itself consists of a group of scenes with choices connecting them.

-The scene the game loads upon startup is the first defined scene.
+The scene the application loads upon startup is the first defined scene.

 An example scene: